-The license can be obtained via an existing, current full-competition license with current experience from a recognized road-racing sanctioning organization, including NASA, SCCA, POC, IMSA, USCR, BMW CCA or equivalent sanctioning body (no time trial), or any vintage group that is a member of the Vintage Motorsports Council.
-Note that in 2021, a CASC (Canadian Automobile Sport Clubs) license is accepted for a provisional PCA license at our Can-Am Challenge Club Race and more details are to follow later.
+The license can be obtained via a current FULL competition race license with NASA, SCCA, POC, IMSA, BMWCCA or equivalent sanctioning body or any vintage group that is a member of the Vintage Motorsport Council.
+Equivalency is determined by the PCA Club Racing Committee.

 The other way to obtain a license is for the member to meet the race-track driving-experience requirements as defined in the licensing procedures in the Club Racing Rule Book.
-The applicant must provide a complete listing of track days within the past 24 months that includes 12 or more days of race-track driving training and experience at driver education events, time trials, race schools or equivalent events.
-Of the 12 or more days, a minimum of six track days must be with a PCA or equivalent driver education event.
+The applicant must provide a complete listing of track days within the past (24) twenty-four months which will include (12) twelve or more days of race track driving training and experience at driver’s education events, time trials, race schools or equivalent events equivalent events within the past 24 months.
+Of the required (12) twelve or more days, a minimum of (6) six track days must be with a PCA (or equivalent) driver’s education event.
+Dates, locations, sanctioning body, Chief Instructor, Run Group data, and instruction status (e.g., signed off by instructor after the first two sessions) data should be noted.
 Eligibility and equivalency will be determined by the PCA Club Racing Committee.

 Here are some tips on what a PCA Club Racing applicant should do:

-- Read the 2021 PCA Club Racing Rule Book to find out which class your racecar will compete in.
+- Read the 2023 PCA Club Racing Rule Book to find out which class your race car will compete in.
 Read the “class weight tables” section of the rule book, which lists the cars in the various classes and the minimum allowable weight in each class.

-- Fill out the 2021 PCA Club Racing Competition License Medical Evaluation Form.
+- Fill out the 2023 PCA Club Racing Competition License Medical Evaluation Form (including vision check).
 Book an appointment with a family doctor and an optometrist, so they can sign and date the medical form.

-All these forms can be found online at PCAClubRacing.org.
+All these forms can be found online at https://pcaclubracing.org/forms/.

 If you are a first-time racer, bring two photos of your racecar to the club race.
 When you check in at the event, a PCA scrutineer will give you a log book that includes your personal information and the two photos of your racecar.
-The PCA scrutineer will then review the two forms (Technical and Safety Annual Inspection and PCA Club Racing Vehicle Compliance Form) and check your racecar to ensure it is in compliance.
-If your racecar is in compliance, the PCA scrutineer will sign your log book and the two forms and give you an approved sticker, which allows you to participate in the race.
-The log book and two forms must be kept inside the racecar during the race event.
+The PCA scrutineer will then review the two forms (Technical and Safety Annual Inspection and PCA Club Racing Vehicle Compliance Form – see No. 4 above) and check your race car to ensure it is in compliance.
+If your race car is in compliance, the PCA scrutineer will sign your log book and the two forms and give you an approved sticker, which allows you to participate in the race.
+The log book and two forms must be kept inside the race car during the race event.

 Photo by Samantha Tam